-5.7.1 FRAME keywords in a NHM may occur only in lines immediately following COMMENT lines or, if no COMMENT lines are present, immediately following a DEFINE lines in the metadata section of the NHM as shown in table3-2.

-5.7.2 The value re may be only one or two values in a line containing the FRAME keyword may only consist of either one or two alphanumeric stings.

-5.7.3 The values strings in a line containing the FRAME keyword shall be alphanumeric strings-limited to the strings: "SENSOR", "BODY", or "EXTERNAL".

-5.7.4 If a line containing the FRAME keyword has a single valuestring, that valuestring must be "SENSOR" or "BODY".

-5.7.5 If a line containing the FRAME keyword has two values strings one of those values strings must be "EXTERNAL".
+- 5.7.1 FRAME keywords in a NHM may occur only in lines immediately following COMMENT lines or, if no COMMENT lines are present, immediately following a DEFINE lines in the metadata section of the NHM as shown in table 3-2. - 5.7.2 The value in a line containing the FRAME keyword may only consist of either one or two alphanumeric stings. - 5.7.3 The strings in a line containing the FRAME keyword shall be limited to: "SENSOR", "BODY", or "EXTERNAL". - 5.7.4 If a line containing the FRAME keyword has a single string, that string must be "SENSOR" or "BODY". - 5.7.5 If a line containing the FRAME keyword has two strings one of those strings must be "EXTERNAL".